bodleian/ora_data_model/data_model_conventions-2.1.md

 - In XML serialisation it should not be expressed at all - i.e. in XML the value will not be present, rather than <mods:identifier type="isbn10"/>
 - In Solr, the value should not be set
 - In JSON serialisation, the `null` primitive should be used

+### Where a list is empty

+- In code, it should be expressed as the value of the empty list/array object: '[]'
+- In XML serialisation it should not be expressed at all - i.e. in XML the value will not be present, rather than <ora_admin:history/>
+- In Solr, the value should not be set
+- In JSON serialisation, the empty list should be used

 ### Boolean or trinary values